manishkumawat2655/INITO/README.md

 ---
 ### pwd_str(root, pwd)
-This algorithm returns the complete path of a node with respect to root  (in string from five path)
+This algorithm(pseudo code flow) returns the complete path of a node with respect to root  (in string from five path)
 ```
 START
 1.  set path to empty string